cosmos/interchain-security/docs/docs/adrs/adr-017-allowing-inactive-validators.md

 #### Additional negative consequences
 * Validators outside of the active set become bonded, even if they are not validating on any consumer chains
+* The provider keeper will need to implement the staking keeper interface, and modules need to be wired up to either the staking or provider keeper, depending on whether they need the consensus or staking validator set
 * This will impact how future modules are integrated, since we will need to consider whether those modules should consider the consensus validators or the bonded validators (which other modules might assume to be the same)

 ### Neutral